AhmadiShiva/ECE-9609_Introduction-to-Hack-Assignments/RAT: Remote Access Trojan.md

 ## *Can RATs Be Useful?*
-Although most RAT Programs are malicious, there are some useful RATs.
-Programs like TeamViewer are valuable programs used to remotely control systems over the Internet and to transfer files and support systems.
+Although most RATs are malicious, there are some useful RATs.
+Programs like TeamViewer are valuable Rats used to remotely control systems over the Internet and to transfer files and support systems.
 When there is a technical problem with any of the computers at workplaces, the corporate IT guys may use a RAT to gain access to the computer and resolve the issue.

+"RAT is a malware program that includes a back door for administrative control over the target computer". [[1]](https://www.techtarget.com/searchsecurity/definition/RAT-remote-access-Trojan)

+Email attachments, USB memory, and file bundles are all common ways for RAT to get into a system.
+RATs are typically delivered as an email attachment or downloaded silently with a user-requested program, such as a game.
+Once the host system has been infiltrated, the intruder can use it to spread RATs to other computers that are vulnerable, forming a botnet.